PACRian/DLT-VO-uti/ImgProcUtilti/Readme.md

 Some basic toolkits for handling image imports are documented here, that follow on from another previous personal project.
 And this repository is not perfect yet.

+The raw dataset can be acquired from [here](https://www.jianguoyun.com/p/DSKfIakQxu2wCxiWqfUEIAA)

 ## `input2struct`

 Based on the `struct` object `base`(to provide default key-value pairs) to form a new `strcuct` object which can be updated by the `update_struct`,  used to parse function parameters.